Freud

 In

 this second stage, the child learns to control their bodily functions.
-If
+If not

-anal retentive, controlling, or rigid.
-They can develop obsessive compulsive behaviors.
+might become anal retentive, controlling, or rigid.
+The child can also

-Dreams of being out of control or trying to keep things in order are
+Dreams of being out of control or trying to keep things in order are common.

 3. Phallic Stage

-"penis envy".
+envy".

 4.